01mf02/gedenkt.at/blog/2015-01-20-regex-replacement.md

 </div>
 ~~~

-However, I wanted to use the new Markdown syntax for it, which looks as follows:
+I wanted to replace this with Markdown syntax, which looks as follows:

 ~~~
 ![Les Dunes.](/media/Arcachon.jpg)
 ~~~

 Much less to type that way. :) However, in my existing files, I used the img-container about 50 times, which was clearly too much for me to replace by hand.
-Therefore, I first thought about giving my good old friend `sed` a spin to automatise the replacement.
-Unfortunately, I quickly found out via Stack Overflow that `sed` [seems to work best if you process files line by line][sed post], and in my case, I had to match a pattern over multiple lines.
+Therefore, I first considered giving my good old friend `sed` a spin to automatise the replacement.
+Unfortunately, I quickly found out via [Stack Overflow][sed post] that `sed` seems to work best if you process files line by line, and in my case, I had to match a pattern over multiple lines.
 For about one minute, I considered the advice in the Stack Overflow post to use Perl for the task, but as I do not know how to program in Perl and did not want to learn it for this apparently simple task, I researched a Haskell solution to this problem, which turned out to be very nice.

 ## Solution